ysBach/ads2bibtex/README.md

     ads2bibtex <library ID> -o ysBach_PhDT_SNU/references.bib

 * Paste your API token if asked.
 It will be saved as `.ads-token` file for later use.
+* If you regenerated the token, simply `rm .ads-token`.

 This then downloads entry as bibtex, using ADS default format (bibtex).
 For different journals/formats other than BibTeX, use `-f` (see `ads2bibtex -h`).